 - a.
 ALLOWED: Solid colored red, white, navy blue or gray polo-style, or oxford shirts.
-All shirts, sweatshirts, and sweaters must have the approved school logo or have no logo at all to be acceptable. - b.
+All shirts, sweatshirts, and sweaters must have the approved school logo or have no logo at all to be acceptable.
+The exception will be on Fridays when students may wear any Knights sweatshirt. - b.
 All shirts must be long enough to be always tucked in.
 Sweaters and sweatshirts may be worn without being tucked in.
 EXCEPTIONS: Shirts, sweaters, or sweatshirts may have a logo, and will not have to be tucked in on Free Friday for seniors. - c.
 ALLOWED: Solid red, white, navy blue, or gray sweatshirts and sweaters may be worn over shirts with collars and the collars must be always visible.
 Hooded sweatshirts with the approved school logo or plain in one of the acceptable school colors can be worn but must have a shirt with collar worn under.
 The collar does not have to be visible.
 The hoods may not be worn on the head while inside the building. - d.
 ALLOWED: School t-shirts in solid red, white, navy blue, or gray may be worn as an outer shirt over collar shirts that meets the uniform code and both the outer shirt and collared shirt must be tucked in at all times. - e.
 ALLOWED: Undershirts must be solid red, white, navy blue, or gray if any portion is visible.